 If you want to convert your materials using an external software (this could be the case when it comes to OFML data creation), we recommend exporting them as MAT files:

-2.Select the material in the Material Editor.
+3.Select the material in the Materials dialog.

-3.Right click with your mouse to open the context menu.
+4.Right click with your mouse to open the context menu.

-4.Click on Export.
+5.Click on Export.

-5.Set the file type to *.mat.
+6.Set the file type to OFML Material.

 Use your external program to edit the material.